Aban3049/PandaNews/README.md

 # Panda News

 Panda News is a native Android news application built using Jetpack Compose.
-The app follows the MVVM (Model-View-ViewModel) architecture to some extent and uses API network calling to fetch the latest news articles.
+The app follows the MVVM (Model-View-ViewModel) architecture to some extent and uses API network calling to fetch the latest news articles across different countries.

 ## Features

-- Display the latest news articles from various sources.
+- Display the latest news articles from various sources from a wide range of countries.
 - View detailed news articles.
 - Dark mode support.